Hamilton cycles in random geometric graphs: Proof of Theorem Proof of Theorem 1

-When we have completed this construction we have placed every vertex in a cutoff square on one of a collection of paths each of which starts and finishes at the same square in the sea (although different paths may start and finish in different squares in the sea).
+When we have completed this construction we have placed every vertex in a cutoff square on one of a collection of paths, each of which starts and finishes at the same square in the sea (although different paths may start and finish in different squares in the sea).

-We use at most $2U+2$ vertices from any square in $A=A(N)$ when doing this so, provided that $M>2U+2+(2c+1)^2$, there are at least $(2c+1)^2$ unused vertices in each square of $A$ when we finish this.
-Moreover, obviously the only squares touched by this construction are in $N_{2c}$ and for distinct non-full components these are all disjoint.
-Hence, when we have done this for every non-full component $N\in\cN$ there are at least $(2c+1)^2$ unused vertices in each square of the sea $\widetilde A$.
+We use at most $2U+2$ vertices from any square in $A=A(N)$ when doing this, so, provided that $M>2U+2+(2c+1)^2$, there are at least $(2c+1)^2$ unused vertices in each square of $A$ when we finish this.
+Moreover, obviously the only squares touched by this construction are in $N_{2c}$, and for distinct nonfull components these are all disjoint.
+Hence, when we have done this for every nonfull component $N\in\cN$ there are at least $(2c+1)^2$ unused vertices in each square of the sea $\widetilde A$.

-{\it Stage 5: Using the subsquares in the sea to join everything together.}
+\subsection{Stage 5: Using the subsquares in the sea to join everything together}

 It just remains to string everything together.
 This is easy.
-Take a spanning tree for $\widetilde A$, the sea of squares.
+Since, by Corollary~\ref{c:sea}, the sea of squares $\widetilde A$ is connected, there is a spanning tree for $\widetilde A$.
 By doubling each edge we can think of this as a cycle, as in Figure~\ref{fig:tree-gilbert}.
-This cycle visits each square at most $(2c+1)^2$ times.
-(In fact, by choosing a spanning tree such that the sum of the edge lengths is minimal we could assume that it visits each vertex at most six times but we do not need this.)
+This cycle visits each square at most

+$(2c+1)^2$ times.
+(In fact, by choosing a spanning tree such that the\vadjust{\goodbreak} sum of the edge lengths is minimal we could assume that it visits each vertex at most six times but we do not need this.)
 Convert this into a Hamilton cycle as follows.
 Start at an unused vertex in a square of the sea.
 Move to any (unused) vertex in the next square in the tree cycle.
-Then, if this is the last time the tree cycle visits this square visit all remaining vertices and join in all the paths constructed in the first part of the argument, then leave to the next square in the tree cycle.
-If it is not the last time the tree cycle visits this square then move to any unused vertex in the next square in the tree cycle.
+Then, if this is the last time the tree cycle visits this square, visit all remaining vertices and join in all the paths constructed in the first part of the argument, then leave to the next square in the tree cycle.
+If it is not the last time the tree cycle visits this square, then move to any unused vertex in the next square in the tree cycle.
 Repeat until we complete the tree cycle.
-Then join in any unused vertices and paths to this square constructed earlier before closing the cycle. \qedsymbol
+Then join in any unused vertices and paths to this square constructed earlier before closing the cycle.

-\section{Higher Dimensions}
+\section{Higher dimensions}

-We generalise the proof in the previous section to higher dimensions.
+We generalise the proof in the previous section to higher dimensions and any $p$-norm.
 Much of the argument is the same, in particular, essentially all of stages four and five.
 We include details of all differences but refer the reader to the previous section where the proof is identical.